-- 2. The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
+- The Board of Examiners appoints as examiners the members of staff responsible for conducting examinations and determining the results. - The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
 The Board of Examiners may appoint ad hoc committees, including an assessment committee as referred to in Article 25.

-Article 6 - Standards
+Article 6 Standards